logo

 Question: Do you need a master’s degree to teach high school?

-Answer: You do not need a master’s degree to become a high school teacher; a bachelor’s degree and certification is adequate.
-However, some states require that you earn a master’s degree within several years of starting a teaching job in order to keep your teaching license.
+Answer: You do not need a master’s degree to become a high school teacher; a bachelor’s degree and certification are adequate.
+However, some states require that you earn a master’s degree within several years of starting a teaching job to keep your teaching license.
 These include New York, Connecticut, Kentucky, Oregon, Michigan, Maryland, Mississippi, and Montana.

 Question: Why do some teachers leave the profession?

-Answer: There are many reasons, some personal, that teachers leave the profession.3 Some common reasons cited are a lack of administrative support, an emphasis on standardized testing, lack of time for peer collaboration, lack of student engagement, poor pay, and a larger workload.
-However, there are many teachers who enjoy years of teaching experience and retire as teachers.
+Answer: There are many reasons, some personal, that teachers leave the profession.3 Some common reasons cited are a lack of administrative support, an emphasis on standardized testing, a lack of time for peer collaboration, a lack of student engagement, compensation, and a larger workload.
+However, many teachers enjoy years of teaching experience and retire as teachers.

 References: